sohamm17/pipe_schedule/README.md

 All the data will be appended to `accepted_sets_gekko.txt`.

 Paper results are summarized in `Figures/accept_models_lr.csv`.
-3rd, 4th, 5th lines are respectively: GEKKO, CoPi, GEKKO (with BAC)
+3rd, 4th, 5th lines are respectively: CoPi, GEKKO, GEKKO (with BAC).

+*The exact data of this experiment and the figure in the submitted version of the paper may differ depending on the changes in the dataset.
+However, the main outcome of both the results remains same.*

 ### Solver Runtime Overhead